 If you are purchasing a property through the Help to Buy ISA Scheme, H M Treasury will be the Data Controller of any relevant personal data that is given, via the Eligible Conveyancer, to H M Treasury and to the Administrator and/or any sub-contractor of H M Treasury or of the Administrator, for the purposes of the Help to Buy: ISA Scheme.

 The information will be disclosed to H M Treasury and the Administrator for the purposes of verifying the eligibility of a Help to Buy: ISA Bonus payment and payment of Bonus funds, carrying out audits of Eligible Conveyancers and any investigations or compliance work in accordance with the Scheme Rules.

-By signing and dating a copy of your client care letter (or) the Client Information Form (or) by you continuing instructions in your matter, you agree to us providing all necessary Relevant Personal Data to H M Treasury and to the Administrator and/or to any sub-contractor of H M Treasury or of the Administrator and to the processing of your Relevant Personal Data by any or all of the aforementioned parties.
+By signing and dating a copy of these Terms (or) the accompanying client care letter (or) the Client Information Form, you agree to us providing all necessary Relevant Personal Data to H M Treasury and to the Administrator and/or to any sub-contractor of H M Treasury or of the Administrator and to the processing of your Relevant Personal Data by any or all of the aforementioned parties.